girish-gowda/Competative-Coding-Practice/README.md

 Output

 Print on the single line "YES" if n is a nearly lucky number.
 Otherwise, print "NO" (without the quotes).

+***20. 59A - Word***

+Input

+The first line contains a word s — it consists of uppercase and lowercase Latin letters and possesses the length from 1 to 100.

+Output

+Print the corrected word s.
+If the given word s has strictly more uppercase letters, make the word written in the uppercase register, otherwise - in the lowercase one.